inceptusp/fl_downloader/README.md

 A plugin to download files using the native capabilities.

-On Android it uses the DownloadManager system service to download files to user's **Download** folder and, on iOS, it uses the URLSession to download files to the **App Documents** folder.
+On Android it uses the [DownloadManager](https://developer.android.com/reference/android/app/DownloadManager) system service and, on Windows, it uses [BITS](https://learn.microsoft.com/en-us/windows/win32/bits/background-intelligent-transfer-service-portal) to download files to user's **Downloads** folder and, on iOS, it uses the [URLSession](https://developer.apple.com/documentation/foundation/urlsession) to download files to the **App Documents** folder.

 ## iOS Configuration